wttech/aet/README.md

     - assume `AET_ROOT` mentioned in the guide above to be equal `../aet-docker`
     - this way, from the root directory of **this** project, you can run `./gradlew` or `./gradlew deployLocal` to automatically install all core bundles, core configs and core features
+- [AET Helm chart](https://github.com/malaskowski/aet-helm) when you have Kubernetes cluster.

 For more details on how to run AET tests, see [AET in 10 minutes](https://github.com/wttech/aet//wiki/AETIn10Minutes) guide.